 Now drop down to verse 26.
 This is a recording of the last thing that He said to His disciples (before being crucified).
 He did talk to John while He was hanging on the stake, when He said, "Behold, your mother."
 But in a teaching situation, this is it.

-John 17:26 "I have declared to them Your name, and will declare it [Notice.
-This is the reason it was declared.], that the love with which You loved Me may be in them, and I in them."
+John 17:26 "I have declared to them Your name [This was a final reminder, in a teaching situation.], and will declare it [Notice, this is the reason it was declared.], that the love with which You loved Me may be in them, and I in them."

 Does knowing the name of God have anything to do with salvation?
 Or, to put it another way, does the third commandment have anything to do with salvation?
 It has everything to do with the quality of the way that we do things.
 And the quality of the way that we do things is directly attached to knowing the name of God.

-Now back to verse three, just to touch on this—the Bible's definition of eternal life.
+Now back to verse 3, just to touch on this—the Bible's definition of eternal life.
 You know that the Bible says that sin is the breaking of God's law.
-This is a strange definition: Eternal lifeis to know God.
+This is a strange definition: Eternal life is to know God.
 I think all of us understand that "know," biblically, has a sexual connotation to it, and what it is implying is experiential knowledge—not theoretical knowledge.

 When Jesus Christ says that eternal life is to know God, He is implying a quality of life as primary and length of life as secondary.
 He is implying that, if we begin now to know God, the abundant life already begins, and we begin to experience the kind of life that God lives—the only kind of life that is worth living eternally (that is, days without end).

-Again, I ask the question, "What happens if you do not know anything about God?"
+Again, I ask the question, "What happens if you don't know anything about God?"
 That is partly what His names are for—that we might get to know Him.
-This that I am heading for is even contained in the Greek word "aionios" (translated here "eternal").
+This that I am heading for is even contained in the Greek word aionios (translated here "eternal").
 It has to do with quality.
 Eternal life is the life of God.